 2. Plan ahead

-For most classes, you’ll get a syllabus detailing everything you’ll cover along with the due dates for assignments and projects.
+For most classes, you’ll get a syllabus detailing everything you’ll cover, along with the due dates for assignments and projects.
 Take note of everything expected of you this semester and log your due dates in a planner, and make time every day to study and stay on top of your work.
 Those dates come up fast, so keeping a regular study schedule can help you hit your deadlines without feeling overwhelmed.

 3. Learn your study style

 Different people learn in different ways.
 If you’re worried about the college workload, your campus has tutors and study groups available.
-Learn how you work best: Do you get work done sharing ideas in a group, or will other ideas and voices just distract you?
+Learn how you work best: Do you get work done by sharing ideas in a group, or will other ideas and voices just distract you?
 Do you need to study in long or short blocks of time?
 Do you study best by writing notes or listening to lectures?
 Spend time with your school’s academic counselors to figure out the study style that works best for you.

 4. Develop relationships with faculty

-You’ll find the relationships between students and college professors is often less formal than you’re used to, but you should still be respectful and attentive of their time.
+You’ll find the relationships between students and college professors is often less formal than you’re used to, but you should still be respectful of their time.
 Get to know your professors.
 Building a connection doesn’t have to just mean popping by their office to chat either.
 You should also get to know their office hours and participate in class discussions.
 You’ll be surprised how far a respectful and positive attitude goes when you need an extension on a deadline or are struggling with aspects of the materials.
 Your professors want you to succeed.
 If you put the work in, you’ll build a lasting positive reputation with your educators that can make college life much easier.

 5. Save money